ANSANJAY/ConditionVariableMutexTutorial/4_Wait&Signal.md

 ## Overview :mega:

-This lecture focuses on understanding how condition variables are used in thread synchronization.
+We focus on understanding how condition variables are used in thread synchronization.
 Condition variables are fundamental for writing multithreaded programs and are extensively used alongside mutexes for advanced thread synchronization techniques.

 ## Key Points :pushpin: